-Pillsbury Mountain A 6.4 mile (road trip) hike that starts on a dirt road and traverses some of the oldest forest in the public Forest Preserve on the way to an open rocky summit with a firetower that provides grant panoramic views.
+Pillsbury Mountain A 6.4 mile (road trip) hike that starts on a dirt road and traverses some of the oldest forest in the public Forest Preserve on the way to an open rocky summit with a firetower that provides grand panoramic views.

 Pine Lake Pine Lake is a stunningly beautiful lake, and is in one of the most remote and least populated areas in the Adirondack Park.

 Rock Lake Rock Lake Trail is popular for hiking, camping, canoeing and fishing, as it’s an easy carry with a light-weight boat.

 Rock River The 3-mile hike to the Rock River traverses beautiful, mature forests, a beach on a remote lake, and leads to a beautiful, meandering river.